schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 growth of routing tables beyond available capacities, and the "eventual exhaustion of the 32-bit IP address space" as documented in [@!RFC1338].
-The proposed fix involved an extension of subnetting to "supernetting" small Class C addresses, deploying classless routing protocols, and generally deprecating the concept of "network address classes".
+The proposed fix involved an extension of subnetting to "supernetting" multiple Class C networks, deploying classless routing protocols, and generally deprecating the concept of "network address classes".
 Each network address would be represented by a pair: an address and a mask.
 This proposal reserved the address 0.0.0.0 with